ross75/cica-apply-cloud-platform-maintenance-page/README.md

 ## Cleaning up

-Once the maintenance page is not needed anymore :
+Once the maintenance page is not needed anymore:

 - Change the `serviceName` in your ingress back to the original value (pointing to your app)
 - Make sure the your app can be reached via the URL, as expected.
 - Remove your container from ECR
 - Remove your fork of this repository.